-How to upgrade a CCTV Analog security camera system to HD without rewiring everything!
-There are millions of old analog CCTV security cameras and systems still in use today.
+How to upgrade an existing CCTV analog security camera system to HD without rewiring everything!
+There are millions of old analog wired CCTV security cameras and systems still in use today.
 You can find them in homes and businesses everywhere.
 The problem is that they all still have the same old issue, their clarity is horrible.
 As the cameras fail, owners are looking for cost effective ways to upgrade to HD digital.

-So how do you upgrade your system to top performing HD and still use the existing cables?
+So how do you upgrade your existing wired CCTV analog home security system to top performing HD and still use the old cables?
 Simple, you use a CVI system.
 CVI is a coax based system just like your old analog CCTV system, only you can transmit HD clarity over the existing coax cable!
 In fact, you can transmit the video signal much farther than a Cat5 or Cat6 cable can.
 How does 1500 feet sound?
 CVI can send HD video 1500 feet on a Rg59 coax cable and 2000 feet using a Rg6 coax cable.

 CVI Stands for (Composite Video Interface)

-CVI uses the exact same BNC fittings as the old analog systems, so you don’t have to change your cables or fittings to upgrade an old CCTV system - just replace the cameras and the video recorder.
+CVI uses the exact same BNC fittings as the old analog systems, so you don’t have to change your cables or fittings to upgrade an existing CCTV analog system - just replace the cameras and the video recorder.

 What to watch out for: When you upgrade to CVI, it is best to replace the power supply with the cameras.
 Power supplies age poorly.
 Total power output can decline over time and noise can be induced into the power feed as the electronics age.
 Resulting in your new cameras possibly working, but not at their best level.
 The night vision may work, but not at the maximum distance.
 You may also see digital lines in the video or various strange intermittent pixilation.
 Always upgrade the power supply with the cameras.